nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 | `*` | a careless student | undo my commands | avoid misoperation |
 | `*` | a normal user |  go through my tasks opon opening the app | be well informed |

-*{More to be added}*

 ### Use cases

 (For all use cases below, the **System** is the `ScheDar` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: add a ta's'k**

 **MSS**

-1. User requests to list persons
+1. User enters add command specifying task type
-2. AddressBook shows a list of persons
+2. ScheDar give a response

+    Use case ends.

+**Use case: delete a task**

+**MSS**

-3. User requests to delete a specific person in the list
+1. User requests to delete a specific task in the list
-4. AddressBook deletes the person
+2. ScheDar deletes the task

     Use case ends.